bbauska/W3Cx-1of5-CSS.0x/module5/module5.md

 Here is the W3C documentation for all of CSS's font properties: CSS Fonts Module Level 3.

-# Curso   Module 5: Designing your Web site for your audience   5.2 The basics of design   Color
+# Curso   Module 5: Designing your Web site for your audience   5.2 The basics of design

 # Color
- Bookmark this page

 Color

 One of the most important design decisions you can make is your Web site's color palette.
 You should choose a palette before you begin designing to keep a cohesive visual identity.
 A common mistake it to use too many colors on a page.
 As you are starting out, it is best to limit yourself to just a few colors per page.